Jherrera1234/AniTracker/README.md

 #### MVP
 - Create components for each page of website/app
+- Be a working, interactive React app, built using create react app
 - Make an edit possible for existing anime as well as push new anime to api
+- Have at least 6 separate, rendered components.
 - Be able to move from one page to another
 - Transfer data from one page to another and display it on page
 - Make react banners for each anime and genre